 Our last hike during our Sept/Oct 2020 road trip was to Silver Lake near Telluride, Colorado.
 It was a tough one and we hiked it on a whim.
 Our plan was to hike to Blue Lake starting from the top of Bridal Veil Falls.
-We started on the trail head there and saw the sign also included Silver Lake, which was a shorter distance.
+We started on the trailhead and saw the sign also included Silver Lake, which was a shorter distance.
 We had been day hiking for 11 days and were discussing if we should take the shorter trail to Silver Lake instead of hiking to Blue Lake.
 A couple over heard us and told us Silver Lake was so beautiful and much less crowded.
 They did comment that there was a bit of scrambling but not bad.
 They had us at less crowded!
 We looked the trail up on All Trails, checked the map, and decided it was a go.

 The Trailhead for Silver Lake is near Telluride, Colorado.
 It is at the top of Bridal Veil Falls.
 You can reach the top of Bridal Veil Falls by either hiking or taking the 4×4 road.
 The 4×4 road requires 4 wheel drive and high clearance.
 We drove up with our Jeep and it was a fun ride!
 You can follow this link to my post on Bridal Veil Falls if you wish to read about it.
 You cannot go past the gate at the top so you will have to park along the road.
 Make sure you park close enough to the side to let other vehicles pass.

 As mentioned before, we had originally planned on hiking to Blue Lake but changed our minds and decided to go for Silver Lake.
 There is a gate across the road with a sign, which is basically the trailhead for both.
 Follow the road to access both trails.